Resonance Capture and Stability Analysis for Planet Pairs under Type I Disk Migration: Simulations

-Figure \ref{fig:q=10} demonstrates simulation results from the case when the mass of inner planet is ten times higher than that of the outer one ($m_{\rm i} {=} 10\ M_{\oplus}$, $m_{\rm o} {=} 1 \ M_{\oplus}$, $q {=} 10$), serving as a comparison to the schematic illustrated in Figure \ref{fig:q_gg_1}.
+Figure \ref{fig:q=10} demonstrates simulations for the planet pair with the inner planet mass ten times higher than that of the outer one ($m_{\rm i} {=} 10\ M_{\oplus}$, $m_{\rm o} {=} 1 \ M_{\oplus}$, $q {=} 10$), offering a comparison to the schematic illustrated in Figure \ref{fig:q_gg_1}.
 Again, no trap (blue dots) occurs in the upper and left parts of Figure \ref{fig:q=10}, when the weak damping and slow migration criteria are not satisfied.
-When these criteria are fulfilled, all traps correspond to stable trap (green dots).
+When these criteria are fulfilled, all traps correspond to stable traps (green dots).

-We note that the no-trap regime occupies a large parameter space than theoretically expected.
-This is evident at $\tau_{\rm a} {\sim} 2 {\times} 10^{5} \ {\rm yr}$ and $\tau_{\rm a} / \tau_{\rm e} {\sim} 2 \times 10^{2}$, where the trapping criteria are fulfilled but the planets are not in resonance.
+We note that the no-trap regime occupies a slightly larger parameter space than theoretically expected.
+For instance, at $\tau_{\rm m} {\sim} 4 {\times} 10^{5} \ {\rm yr}$ and $\tau_{\rm m} / \tau_{e} {\sim} 4 \times 10^{2}$, while the trapping criteria are fulfilled, the planets are not in resonance.
 This discrepancy arises from the simplification in deriving our slow migration criterion, which neglects the eccentricity damping effect (Eq. \ref{slow_crit}).
-When the eccentricity damping is considered, the interaction between the planets is further suppressed (lower $e$ in left-hand side of Eq. \ref{n_eq}), leading to a longer migration timescale (right-hand side of Eq. \ref{n_eq}).
-Consequently, in reality planets can bypass the resonance with slower migration rates compared to the simplified estimation from Eq. \ref{slow_crit}.
+When the eccentricity damping is incorporated, the interaction between the planets is further suppressed—owing to reduced eccentricities in the left-hand side of Eq. \ref{n_eq}—thereby prolonging the migration timescale on the right-hand side of Eq. \ref{n_eq}.
+Consequently, planets in reality bypass the resonance with slower migration rates compared to the simplified estimation from Eq. \ref{slow_crit}.

-In conclusion, our analytical predictions align well with simulations in the circumstances of planet pairs with extreme mass ratios.
+Overall, we find that the analytical criteria align well with simulations in the circumstances of the planet pairs with extreme mass ratios.